analogdevicesinc/ai8x-training/README.md

 ## AI85/AI87 Changes

-The `quantize.py` quantization tool and the `ai8xize.py` network generator both have a `--device` command line argument that selects the target device.
+The `train.py` training tool, the `quantize.py` quantization tool and the `ai8xize.py` network generator all have a `--device` command line argument that selects the target device.

 The `--device 85` option enables:
-* Bias shift << 7.
+* Bias shift ≪7.
 * Per-layer support for 1, 2 and 4-bit weight sizes in addition to 8-bit weights (this is supported using the `quantization` keyword in the configuration file, and the configuration file can also be read by the quantization tool).
 * A programmable shift left/shift right at the output of the convolution that allows for better use of the entire range of weight bits (`output_shift`).
 * Support for many more pooling sizes and pooling strides, and larger limits for average pooling.